Wacrapucara

 • Incluido Horseman – mule driver.

-• Incluido Accomodation in tent as detailed.
+• Incluido Accommodation in tent as detailed.

 • Incluido Boiled or purified water.